platformsh/platformsh-docs/docs/src/guides/drupal9/redis.md

   $settings['redis.connection']['host'] = $redis['host'];
   $settings['redis.connection']['port'] = $redis['port'];

-  // Apply changes to the container configuration to better leverage Redis.
+  // Apply changes to the container configuration to make better use of Redis.
   // This includes using Redis for the lock and flood control systems, as well
   // as the cache tag checksum.
 Alternatively, copy the contents of that file
   // to your project-specific services.yml file, modify as appropriate, and